arjkb/personal-story/_posts/blog/2017-06-22-First-ride-with-Kochi-Metro.md

 9. You can't buy return tickets from another station in advance.
 10. Fares from every station to every other station is displayed on a chart at Aluva station.
 This chart probably exists in every station, but I have not confirmed this.
 11. Ticket fare from Aluva to Palarivattom -- the longest you can travel at the moment -- is Rs.
 40 per person.
 Though more expensive than a bus, the metro is faster, safer, and is air-conditioned.
-12. All sign-boards are clearly marked in Malayalam, English, and Hindi.
+12. All sign-boards are clearly written in Malayalam and English.
+The really crucial ones are written in Hindi as well.
 13. At Aluva, the sign-board on the platform that indicates the direction of train travel says "Towards Petta" rather than "Towards Palarivattom".
 Left me momentarily confused.
 14. There are official staff all around to guide you if you get confused.
 15. Your luggage will be scanned.
 The sort of thing that you see at airports.
 Cops do your body-scan using a metal detector.
 The whole procedure is quick.